All Episodes

 And it's not just simply transportation.

-There are lots of other ways that that it affects our our daily life as well because of how much uh chemical blend stocks, for example, come from oil, come from natural gas.
+There are lots of other ways that it affects our daily life as well because of how much chemical blend stocks, for example, come from oil, come from natural gas.

-And so if you look at inflation numbers, how that those have have come down erratically, at least over the last year, that was with lower energy prices.
+And so if you look at inflation numbers, how those have come down erratically, at least over the last year, that was with lower energy prices.

 Now we're talking about energy prices going back up.

-What do you think that's gonna do to inflation?
+What do you think that's going to do to inflation?

-Well, we know what it's gonna do because the cost of everything we buy at every store we go to goes up dramatically whenever this happens, right?
+Well, we know what it's going to do because the cost of everything we buy at every store we go to goes up dramatically whenever this happens, right?

-Uh Tim Stewart, I mean, it's simple basic economics one-on-one.
+Tim Stewart, I mean, it's simple basic economics 101.

 Now, if you listen to the Biden administration, they are telling Americans that they're producing more oil than ever before.